 HOW IS BIPOLAR DISORDERS TREATED?

-The gold standard for bipolar disorders treatment is therapy and medications.
+The gold standard for bipolar disorders treatment is both therapy and medications.
 The types of therapy that have been proven to be effective are psychoeducation for the individual and their family members, cognitive behavior therapy (CBT), and dialectical behavior therapy (DBT).
 Depending on one's current mood state and goals, there are many different options for treatment.